 - Successful dissertation completion by a department's previous fellowship recipients and by its general doctoral student cohort will be heavily weighted in award decisions.
 Departments/programs will become ineligible if students do not complete in a timely manner (e.g., within one semester of receiving the award).

-- Departments may nominate one student for every eight Ph.D. students admitted to candidacy, up to a maximum of four students.
+- Departments may nominate one student for every eight Ph.D. students admitted to candidacy, up to a maximum of three students.
 Nominations are to be rank ordered.

 - Nominees must have successfully completed the comprehensive examination at least one semester prior to being nominated.